PrithwishJana/CoTran/README.md

 ```

 ## Citation
+If you find the paper or this repository useful, please cite it with:

 ```bash
 @inproceedings{jana2024cotran,
   title = {{CoTran: An LLM-based Code Translator using Reinforcement Learning with Feedback from Compiler and Symbolic Execution}},